-All There in the Manual: Only a few of them are named in the movie (Ducky, Legs, the Frog and Roller Bob), the most central of them are named in official side material: Babyface/Spider-Baby, Ducky/Duck Man, Legs, Roller Bob, Rockmobile, Jingle Joe, the Frog and Hand-In-The-Box.
+All There in the Manual: Only a few of them are named in the movie (Ducky, Legs, the Frog.
+Little Green Man, and Roller Bob), the most central of them are named in official side material: Babyface/Spider-Baby, Ducky/Duck Man, Legs, Roller Bob, Rockmobile, Jingle Joe, the Frog and Hand-In-The-Box.
 A couple of them, like Babyface and Ducky, had inexplicable name changes on the official web site.

 Beauty Equals Goodness: Subverted.
 Creepy mutant body horrors created by Sid, yet they're some of the nicest toys imaginable.

 Disappeared Dad: Although it's not really raised by the characters, it's notable that Mr. Davis is not present.
-His whereabouts have never been established, but Word of God revealed that Woody was a hand-me-down from father to son, leading to popular speculation that Mr. Davis passed away when Andy was very young.
+His whereabouts have never been established, but Word of God revealed that Woody was a hand-me-down from father to son.
+The two most popular fan theories are that Mr. Davis is either dead or that Andy's parents divorced.

 Unwitting Instigator of Doom: Ms. Davis is actually, without meaning to be, a major threat to the toys, as she frequently asks Andy to throw out the toys he no longer wants.
 Ms. Davis' actions regarding the toys sets the plot in motion in all three films.
 In the first film, she purchases a Buzz Lightyear toy for Andy on his birthday, prompting the rivalry between Buzz and Woody which leads to them being lost and forced to find their way home.
 In the second film, Ms. Davis tries to sell Wheezy at her yard sale, prompting Woody's rescue attempt where he is subsequently stolen by Al. In the third film, she orders Andy to clean out his room before going to college and puts the bag of toys Andy was putting in the attic out on the curb as trash by mistake, causing them to be donated to Sunnyside Daycare.